UKCloud/documentation/articles/vmware/vmw-faq.md

 ### How can I pay for the services?

 Payment for UKCloud services can be made by direct bank transfer (BACS/CHAPS).
 You can find bank details for payment on your invoice.

-If you signed up with a credit or debit card, your payment card will be automatically charged no sooner than seven (7) days after the invoice date.
+You can also pay by credit card, in which case, your payment card will be automatically charged no sooner than seven (7) days after the invoice date.

 ### What are the termination fees?